 You are here: Home About Us

-We've been around for over a twentieth of a century.
-Actually, that's just 5 years.
+We've been around for almost a tenth of a century.
+Actually, that's just 10 years.
 We're not sure where this picture came from, but some of these folks may resemble our original members and staff.

 Although we call ourselves the Farmington Ski Club, it wasn't always that way.
 In fact, when you ski with us, your credit card statement will read "Dunckel & East Ski Club LLC".
 That's our legal name.
 Here's how we got to where we are today:

 The Dunckel & East Ski Club was formed in the fall of 2010.
 The idea came from an East Middle School parent who wanted to form a ski club.
 A Dunckel parent suggested that by combining the two schools, they might be better able to fill a bus on Friday nights.
 There was some concern that there would not be enough interested students to make the program viable.
 That turned out to be an unrealistic concern.

 In our first year, the combined ski club had 165 members, comprised of 7th and 8th grade students at Dunckel and East.
 Including siblings, there were over 500 skiers taken to Mt.
 Brighton that season.
 At the end of the year, we took a survey of our members.
 The overwhelming majority wanted to go to Alpine Valley the following year.

 There were some significant changes and improvements after our first year in operation.
 We began this program as a joint venture of the two PTSAs.
 Over the summer of 2011, we became the Dunckel & East Ski Club LLC, a Michigan non-profit corporation.
 We are NOT an official school club.
 We are an all-volunteer, independent club serving our schools.
 We use Farmington Public Schools buses for our trips each week, and the FPS Student Code of Conduct applies to all students when on our trips.